BZoennchen/supercollider-book/chapters/preamble/horizon-of-the-possible.md

 Similarly, assistive tools have profoundly enhanced the agency of individuals with disabilities, and advancements in medical transitions have carved out new avenues for expressing and experiencing transgender identities.

 In summary, it's difficult to refute the idea that technology molds our behavior and how we interact with the world and one another.
-McLuhan's assertion that the specific ways individuals use common tools are mostly insignificant and that the sole existence of the specific technology shape society, holds true.
+McLuhan's assertion that the specific ways individuals use common tools are mostly insignificant and that the mere existence of the specific technology shapes society, holds true.